top of page

 Evidence vs. Narrative

-As Certified CSP Assessors, we know that "having the policy" is not enough.
+As experts, we know that "having the policy" is not enough.

 Actual compliance is demonstrated with actionable technical evidence.
 We focus on verifying that controls are operating effectively.